Does asking “Are you a cop?” really matter? How did prostitution kill the $2 bill? And much more myths and facts about prostitution.

 Whenever you see a hooker in a movie or on TV, as soon as a guy picks her up she asks: “You a cop?”
 (He never is, so she gets in the car, and then they inevitably get busted by the actual cops.
 How often does someone pick up a cop in a movie/TV show and not get arrested?
 One out of every 1,000?)

-Unfortunately for real prostitutes, that’s based off an urban legend.
+Unfortunately for real prostitutes, that’s based off an urban legend and a total myth.
 Cops NEVER have to identify themselves or tell the truth in any situation.
 It’s part of the deal.

 This also doesn’t constitute entrapment, because that only covers when a cop leads someone in to an illegal activity they wouldn’t have gotten into without the cop’s involvement.